sprasadhpy/myAInotes/index.md

 ---

 ##### Author: [Shyaam Prasadh](https://sprasadhpy.github.io)
-I work on Agents.
+I work on Intelligent Agents.

 <div style="display: flex; align-items: flex-start; font-size: 0.8em;">
   <!-- Left Content -->
   <div style="flex: 1; margin-right: 20px;">
-    Here, I document key insights and breakthroughs in deep learning and AI alignment research.
-Drawing from my experience in multi-agent AI, deep learning, and AI alignment, this blog explores the complexities of AI safety, the importance of alignment, and how GPU optimization accelerates deep learning models.
-Whether you're interested in solving the technical challenges of AI or improving model efficiency, you'll find content reflecting my ongoing research and practical experience in these fields.
+   Here, I document key insights and breakthroughs in reinforcement learning, post-training LLM techniques, compute efficiency in LLMs, and grounding LLMs in robotics and finance.
+Drawing from my
+   experience in multi-agent AI, deep learning, and large language models, this blog explores the complexities of building intelligent agents across domains.
+Whether you're interested in solving the technical challenges of AI, improving post-training efficiency, or scaling models for real-world impact, you'll find content reflecting my ongoing research and practical experience in these fields.

+   I am also Research Staff at UCL in Robotics under Prof. Simon Julier, where I work on language-guided robotic agents.
+As part of deepening my research understanding, I also write notes on consciousness and related questions in AI

     <p>If you enjoyed my notes, why not drop a ⭐ <a href="https://github.com/sprasadhpy/myAInotes/tree/gh-pages">here</a>?
 After all, a 🧠 from paleolithic times would appreciate some feedback!</p>